fahadmapari/tss-gaming-server/readme.md

 GET
 `coins/withdraw`

-response will consist of { user, amount, status }
+response will consist of { user, amount, upiID ,status }

 ---

+Route to respond to withdrawal requests

+POST
+`coins/withdraw/respond/:id`
+data to send`{ action: string ("accept || "decline")}`

+- replace :id with withdrawal request's "\_id" in url

+- all withdrawal requests have a unique id with property name "\_id"

+- action can either be `accept` or `decline`

+after admins send the payment to users the admin can click on accept or if admin don't to send and decline the request admin can click decline and the coins will return to users account.